moderndatacompany/dataos.info/docs/resources/lens/bi_integration/tableau.md

 **Scenario 4: Handling data source errors due to access restrictions**

 If the Account table is set to `public = false`, a data source error will occur in Tableau.
-The error message will indicate that the "Account table not found," which will prevent querying or using data from that table.
+The error message will indicate that the 'Account table not found,' which will prevent querying or using data from that table.

 <div style="text-align: center;">
     <img src="/resources/lens/bi_integration/image06.png" alt="Superset Configuration" style="max-width: 80%; height: auto; border: 1px solid #000;">
 </div>

-To resolve this issue, ensure the Account table is accessible (set to public = true or assign appropriate permissions) and then resync the Lens in Tableau to regain access.
+To resolve this issue, ensure the Account table is accessible (set to `public = true` or assign appropriate permissions) and then resync the Lens in Tableau to regain access.